DerThorsten/flowtex/README.md

 and xcolor.

 ## Render based on
-The record is based on the following external definitions: https://www.sharelatex.com/blog/2013/08/29/tikz-series-pt3.html
+The **flowtex.sty** is based on the following external definitions: https://www.sharelatex.com/blog/2013/08/29/tikz-series-pt3.html

 ## How to